|

 517. interpretation

-the act of interpreting something as expressed in an artistic performance
+the act of expressing something in an artistic performance

 518. interrupt